philipgoddard/get_clean_data_coursework/README.md

 - to do step 5, set up a dplyr chain
 - this chain uses group_by to group by subject and activity, then uses summarise_each to find the mean of the columns for the group. assigns to data frame tidy_avg
 - rename the columns to reflect they are now an average, then write to file tidy_avg.txt

+Please refer to the comments in run_analysis.R to accompany this explanation